-CAUTION: To avoid interference with other components in the server, the maximum permissible dimensions of the USB memory key are 15.9 mm wide x 57.15 mm long x 7.9 mm high.

-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35.
+- CAUTION: To avoid interference with other components in the server, the maximum permissible dimensions of the USB memory key are 15.9 mm wide x 57.15 mm long x 7.9 mm high. - 1.
+Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system.

-Locate the USB port or USB memory key on the system board.
-To locate the USB port, see the System board jumpers and connectors on page 137.

-- 2. If installed, remove the USB memory key from the USB port. - 3.
+- Locate the USB port or USB memory key on the system board.
+To locate the USB port, see the internal USB memory key details section. - 2.
+If installed, remove the USB memory key from the USB port. - 3.
 Insert the replacement USB memory key into the USB port.

-- 1. Follow the procedure listed in After working inside your system on page 35. - 2.
+- 1. Follow the procedure listed in After working inside your system. - 2.
 While booting, press F2 to enter System Setup and verify that the system detects the USB memory key.